Grand Theft Auto

 Grand Theft Auto (GTA) is an action-adventure video game series created by David Jones and Mike Dailly.
 Later titles were developed under the oversight of brothers Dan and Sam Houser, Leslie Benzies and Aaron Garbut.
 It is primarily developed by British development house Rockstar North (formerly DMA Design), and published by its American parent company, Rockstar Games.
 The name of the series is a term for motor vehicle theft in the United States.

 Gameplay focuses on an open world where the player can complete missions to progress an overall story, as well as engage in various side activities.
 Most of the gameplay revolves around driving and shooting, with occasional role-playing and stealth elements.
 The series also has elements of the earlier beat 'em up games from the 16-bit era.
 The games in the Grand Theft Auto series are set in fictional locales modelled after real-life cities, at various points in time from the early 1960s to the 2010s.
 The original game's map encompassed three cities—Liberty City (based on New York City), San Andreas (based on San Francisco), (Note: In later games, San Andreas is depicted as a state, mostly based on California and Nevada, while a new city based on San Francisco, San Fierro, is instead featured.
 Two additional cities, Los Santos (based on Los Angeles) and Las Venturas (based on Las Vegas) also exist in the state of San Andreas.) and Vice City (based on Miami)—but later titles tend to focus on a single setting and expand upon the original three locales.
-Each game in the series centres on different respective protagonist who attempts to rise through the criminal underworld due to various motives, often accompanying themes of betrayal.
-Several film and music veterans have voiced characters in the games, including Ray Liotta, Dennis Hopper, Samuel L. Jackson, William Fichtner, James Woods, Debbie Harry, Axl Rose, and Peter Fonda, while few others have appeared as themselves, including Lazlow Jones, Phil Collins, Dr. Dre, and Anderson .Paak.
+Each game in the series centres on different protagonists who attempt to rise through the criminal underworld due to various motives, often accompanying themes of betrayal.
+Several film and music veterans have voiced characters in the games, including Ray Liotta, Dennis Hopper, Samuel L. Jackson, William Fichtner, James Woods, Debbie Harry, Axl Rose, and Peter Fonda, while a few others have appeared as themselves, including Lazlow Jones, Phil Collins, Dr. Dre, and Anderson .Paak.